 You should see something like this:

-Next, create an admin account by choosing a username (it is not recommended to use something like "admin" for security purposes) and a password.
+Create an admin account by choosing a username and a password.
+For security purposes it is not recommended to use something like “admin” for the username.

 Before clicking the Finish setup button, click on the Storage & database link:

 Leave the Data folder setting as-is and click the MySQL/MariaDB button in the Configure the database section.